Democratic Alliance (South Africa): Foreign policy

 Cape Town City Hall, the meeting place for the DA-controlled Cape Town City Council, was lit up in blue and yellow (the colours of the Ukrainian flag) in solidarity with Ukraine in following the 2022 Russian invasion of Ukraine.

 The DA holds a relatively pro-Western foreign policy.

 The DA has been a strong supporter of Ukraine during the Russo-Ukrainian War.
 South Africa, a member of the BRICS alliance, has remained neutral throughout the Russian invasion of Ukraine, but the DA (including DA-controlled legislatures and councils) supports Ukraine and has criticised South Africa's ambiguous position, though the ANC has denied supporting Russia and insists that it is neutral.
 Steenhuisen visited Ukraine in 2022 in solidarity.
 The party has also called for Russian President Vladimir Putin to be arrested.

 Unlike the ANC, which outspokenly declared its support for Palestine and refused to condemn Hamas for its attacks on Israel on 7 October 2023, the DA, along with other members of the Multi-Party Charter, specifically condemned Hamas for its attacks on Israel.
 However, the DA, like the ANC, supports a two state solution to the Israel-Palestine conflict, seeking peaceful resolution between the two, and for Palestine to be free, saying "the people of Palestine are not defined by Hamas".
+In January 2024, the DA welcomed the International Court of Justice's decision on Gaza, calling upon Israel to comply with them in order to prevent genocide.